-Develop IT Solutions to More Effectively Service our Customers

-We continuously work to enhance our technology resources in order to better serve our agents and policyholders, streamline our processes and improve efficiency.
-We have made it a priority to use consistent policy and claims systems for our insurance company affiliates, which provides efficiencies for our personnel as well as our agency networks.
+Develop IT Solutions to More Effectively Service our Customers and claims systems for our insurance company affiliates, which provides efficiencies for our personnel as well as our agency networks.
 We completed a transition to a new claims system used by each of our insurance company subsidiaries during 2023 and are transitioning to a new policy and billing system which is expected to be completed by 2025.